Outdoor Education - -Building resilience in Hale School boys for the community’s sustainable future

 Year 5 - The adventure begins!

-In Year 5, students attend a three day programme in Geographe Bay, Busselton.
-Boys participate in adventure activities such as snorkelling, rock climbing, archery, caving, Aboriginal cultural experience and more.
-The intention is to gently introduce boys to different natural environments and group settings that is important in developing a sense of personal responsibility and comfort away from the home environment.
+In Year 5, students attend a four-day programme in Geographe Bay, Busselton.
+Boys participate in adventure activities such as snorkeling, rock climbing, archery, caving, Aboriginal cultural experience and more.
+The intention is to gently introduce boys to different natural environments and group settings that are important in developing a sense of personal responsibility and comfort away from the home environment.

-Year 6 student attend a four day programme at Pemberton Camp School.
-The boys participate in activities close to the camp and around Pemberton, including mountain biking, archery, rafting and a circus workshop.
-The bush environment is a great setting to develop and enhance boys’ knowledge and respect of the environment, and at the same time gain confidence in the outdoors.
+In Year 6, each student will attend one four-day programme to be held at Camp Quaranup, Albany.
+The boys will participate in activities in and around Vancouver Point and Albany Town.
+The activities will include cycling, hiking, rafting, beach activities, archery, and more.
+The South Coast of Western Australia is a unique and historically rich setting to blend, develop and enhance the boys' knowledge and respect of the environment, and at the same time gain confidence in the outdoors.
+The progression of these concepts will be an important foundation in students Outdoor Education experience at Hale School.

 The Year 7 camp is four days and held at Dwellingup, in the Murray River region (130km south-east of Perth).
 The campsite, within the Lane-Poole Reserve, provides excellent access to the Murray River and surrounding Jarrah forest.
 Students participate in a number of activities in the surrounding areas including tent camping, cooking, orienteering, canoeing, rafting, mountain biking, team games and more.